Utilising the CLT Structure in Stochastic Gradient based Sampling : Improved Analysis and Faster Algorithms: Introduction

-There exist several practical settings where computing $\nabla F$ might be infeasible, or even intractable, whereas an unbiased estimate of $\nabla F$ is easily computable.
+While \ref{eqn:LMC} is a popular algorithm in various statistical applications, there exist several practical settings where computing $\nabla F$ might be infeasible, or even intractable, whereas an unbiased estimate of $\nabla F$ is easily computable.
 Perhaps the most popular example is that of problems with a finite-sum structure, where $F(\vx) = \nicefrac{1}{n} \sum_{i=1}^{n} f_i(\vx)$.
-Here, a stochastic gradient (or a random batch gradient) can be computed as $\frac{1}{B}\sum_{i=1}^{B}\nabla f_{I_i}(\vx)$ for $I_1,\dots,I_B \iidsim \mathsf{Uniform}([n])$ and used in place of $\nabla F(\vx)$ in the \ref{eqn:LMC} update.
-The resulting algorithm is a stochastic approximation of \ref{eqn:LMC} called Stochastic Gradient Langevin Dynamics (SGLD), and is widely used in practice in large-scale problems.
-However, the investigation of its convergence properties has received relatively less attention.
-This is in contrast to LMC whose convergence has been extensively studied under several isoperimetric assumptions on the target distribution, resulting in well-established guarantees under various metrics. \citep{vempalawibisono19,sinho-lmc-poincare-lsi,murat-mlsi-paper}.
+Here, a stochastic gradient (or a random batch gradient) can be computed as $\frac{1}{B}\sum_{i=1}^{B}\nabla f_{I_i}(\vx)$ for $I_1,\dots,I_B \ \iidsim \ \mathsf{Uniform}([n])$ and used in place of $\nabla F(\vx)$ in the \ref{eqn:LMC} update.
+The resulting algorithm is a stochastic approximation of \ref{eqn:LMC} called Stochastic Gradient Langevin Dynamics (SGLD) \citep{welling2011bayesian}, and is widely used in practice in large-scale problems.
+However, theoretical analysis of its convergence properties is relatively unexplored.
+Most prior works on analyzing the convergence of SGLD require restrictive assumptions like dissipativity and warm start \citep{raginsky2017non, quanquan-sgld}, with some being specific to finite-sum problems with smooth components \citep{suzuki-VR-SGLD-2022}.
+On the contrary, the convergence of LMC is well characterized \citep{vempalawibisono19, erdogdu2021-tail-growth, sinho-lmc-poincare-lsi} under a variety of isoperimetric conditions (e.g. Poincare Inequality, Log Sobolev Inequality) which are significantly weaker than the assumptions used to analyze SGLD.
+This situation is in stark contrast to that of optimization where Gradient Descent (GD) and Stochastic Gradient Descent (SGD) are analyzed under (nearly) identical assumptions. \\

-IPD is an algorithm that simulates the aggregation-diffusion dynamics of $n$ particles with pairwise interactions, and is actively used for simulating physical systems, sampling, and optimization (see Section~\ref{sec:lit_review_more}).
-When implemented naively, IPD incurs a per-step computational complexity of $O(n^2)$ which can be prohibitive for several problems.
+IPD is an algorithm that simulates the aggregation-diffusion dynamics of $n$ particles with pairwise interactions, and is actively used for simulating physical systems, sampling, and optimization (see Appendix~\ref{sec:lit_review_more}).
+When implemented naively, IPD incurs a per-step complexity of $O(n^2)$ which can be prohibitive for several problems.
 To ameliorate this, the Random Batch Method (RBM) performs a stochastic approximation of the inter-particle interactions by only considering the interaction of each particle with a random subset of $B$ particles, thereby reducing the per-step complexity to $O(nB)$.